-I offer sincere thanks to all our customers for everything you do to conserve water.
-For more ways to save this precious resource, please look elsewhere in this report and at www.aquarionwater.com/conserve.
+I'll close with sincere thanks to all our customers for everything you do to conserve water.
+The mandatory irrigation schedules that we implement each summer help us withstand the impact of droughts and ensure that our water systems are in compliance with state regulations.
+For more ways to save this precious resource, please look elsewhere in this report and at aquarionwater.com/conserve.